 Our focus is not just to share our history, but to encourage those who come to the Museum to see the struggle for human and civil rights as an ongoing contemporary undertaking.

 The museum has possession of approximately 20,000 individual artefacts.
-With the reopening of the new Museum of Free Derry in February 2017 most of these items will now be transferred to a specially built archive space, and public access will become much easier.
+When the new Museum opens in late Summer 2016 most of these items will be transferred to a specially built archive space, and public access will become much easier.
 In the longer term a major digitisation project will make this archive fully accessible.